codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 Once you create a Product, you can:
 * Assign applications to the Product
-  Manually assign an application directly from the P
+  Manually assign an application directly from the GitOps Products dashboard, or by adding an annotation to the manifest.
 * Unassign applications from the Product
+  Manually unassign an application directly from the GitOps Products dashboard, or by removing the annotation from the manifest.
 * Edit the Product's settings
+  Change the name, or add/remove annotations.
 * Delete the Product
+  Delete unused Products.